 Transhipment in a port or in waters under the national jurisdiction of a CCM shall take place in accordance with applicable national laws.
 With the exception of Section 2 (which applies article 29(5) of the Convention), nothing in this Measure shall prejudice the application of national laws when transhipment occurs in areas under the national jurisdiction of a CCM, including the application of more stringent requirements.

 A CCM may notify the Executive Director of its designated port or ports for transhipment.
 The Executive Director shall circulate periodically to all members a list of such designated ports.
-“Port” includes offshore terminals and other installations for landing, transshipping, processing, refuelling or resupplying;
+“Port” includes offshore terminals and other installations for landing, transhipping, processing, refuelling or resupplying;

 Nothing in this Measure shall derogate the obligations on flag states to ensure compliance by vessels flying their flag while operating on the high seas.
 Each CCM shall take necessary measures to ensure that vessels flying its flag comply with this Measure.